Welcome to today's edition of the Rush 24-7 podcast.

 Let's go back to Obama's big race speech for a second, shall we?

-Obama, like every other Democrat, talks about schools failing minority kids.
+Obama, like every other Democrat, talks about schools failing minority kids, but he never addresses how they got that way.

 There's no question that inner city schools are failing minority kids.

-Why do you think the biggest supporters of school vouchers are the parents of kids in inner city schools who take the first chance they can to get them out of there and get them into a decent school?
+Why do you think the biggest supporters of school vouchers are the parents of kids in inner-city schools who take the first chance they can to get them out of there and get them into a decent school?

-And they are left to fail year after year, decade after decade.
+These are primarily black and Hispanic kids in Democrat Party-run cities, and they are left to fail year after year, decade after decade.

-And it has for a long time.
+Liberalism is giving us this problem, and it has for a long time.

-And look at the billions that we are spending on education To boot, you throw that into the mix.
+And look at the billions that we are spending on education to boot.

 You talk about being mad about something.

-You talk about being mad at the high cost of something and getting nothing for it.
+You talk about being mad at the high cost of something and getting nothing for it?

 Liberal politics is designed to keep unions strong, including the teachers, minority kids underachieving.

-Run by liberal Democrats for years, their own kids are not even being disserviced.
+Their own kids are not even being disserviced.

 So you ask me, how do we get this way where people don't understand that we got to go get our own oil to become independent?

-They're not they don't have the education.
+They're not, they don't have the education.

 They don't have the information.